 About us

-Green GEN Cymru is based in Wales and is developing green energy networks in Wales to meet the future needs of Welsh people, communities, and businesses.
+Green GEN Cymru is proudly based in Wales and is developing green energy networks to meet the future needs of Wales’ people, communities, and businesses.

-Green GEN Cymru will design, build, and operate a new 132kV (132,000- volt) distribution network needed to connect new Welsh renewable energy projects to the electricity transmission network, helping to get green energy to homes and businesses across Wales and beyond.
+As an Independent Distribution Network Operator (IDNO), we’ll design, construct and maintain a new 132kV (132,000- volt) electricity distribution network - needed to connect new Welsh renewable energy projects to the electricity transmission network, helping to get green energy to homes and businesses across Wales and beyond.

 What does the project involve?

-In order to do this, we are proposing a new 132kV (132,000-volt) connection, approximately 97 kilometres in length between a substation in Bute Energy’s Nant Mithil Energy Park and a new substation, to be developed by National Grid Electricity Transmission, on the existing 400kV (400,000-volt) transmission line near Llandyfaelog, in Carmarthenshire.
+The proposed Towy Usk 132kV (132,000-volt) connection, approximately 97 kilometres long, will connect Bute Energy’s Nant Mithil Energy Park to a new substation, being developed by National Grid Electricity Transmission, on the existing 400kV transmission line near Llandyfaelog, in Carmarthenshire.

 Examples of what the wooden pole connection will look like - click the image above to open a gallery